 Bihar: RJD leader and Lalu Prasad Yadav’s close aide shot dead in Patna

-The ward councillor was out on a morning walk at 5.30 am when the incident took place.
+Ward Councillor Kedar Rai was out on a morning walk at 5.30 am when he was killed.

-Rashtriya Janata Dal leader Kedar Rai was shot dead by unidentified gunmen on Thursday morning outside his residence in Patna, ANI reported.
-Rai was a close aide of RJD chief Lalu Prasad Yadav and councillor of RJD ward 15 in the Danapur area.
+Rashtriya Janata Dal leader Kedar Rai was shot dead by unidentified gunmen on Thursday morning outside his home in Patna, ANI reported.
+Rai was a close aide of RJD chief Lalu Prasad Yadav and councillor of ward 15 in Danapur town.

 Rai and his brother Paras were out on a morning walk near Saguna Mor at 5.30 am when the incident took place.
 The accused fled from the site after firing three consecutive shots at Rai, ANI reported.

-Rai was taken to a nearby hospital, where he died.
+The RJD leader was taken to a nearby hospital, where he died.
 His body was sent for a post-mortem examination.

-Two people have been detained based on the statement made by the victim’s family, Patna Senior Superintendent of Police Manu Maharaaj told the Hindustan Times.
+Two people have been detained based on the victim’s family’s statement, Patna Senior Superintendent of Police Manu Maharaaj told the Hindustan Times.
 A land dispute is believed to be the reason behind the murder.

-There are at least 20 criminal cases lodged against Rai, HT reported.
+There are at least 20 criminal cases lodged against Rai, according to the HT report.